 I was sitting in the back pew at a funeral recently and my mind started to wander.
 I wondered if the average age of people who regularly went to church was now older than the average age of the churches themselves.
 In between trying to make imaginary faces out of the knots in the varnished wood in front of me I spotted a real man wearing an old Man Utd jersey with Ronaldo’s name printed on the back sitting a few rows in front of me.

-Then I spotted a man wearing an old Man Utd jersey with Ronaldo’s name printed on the back.
 Fine attire to choose when paying your respects I know.
-I wondered if the priest was offended to see a Red Devil amongst his congregation.
-Would he ask him to remove it?
-Then I imagined an amateur Sunday League referee emerging from the massed ranks of mourners, brandishing a yellow card from within his suit pocket to book the United man for taking off his kit.
+I wondered if the priest would take offence if he saw a Red Devil amongst his congregation.
+Would he ask him to remove the jersey?
+Then I imagined an amateur Sunday League referee emerging from the massed ranks of mourners, brandishing a yellow card from within his suit pocket to book the United fan for taking off his kit.

 In the midst of my day dreaming I realised I didn’t actually know the official reason as to why players are cautioned for taking their jersey off while celebrating.
 I had heard the anecdotal half-truths about indecent exposure and even the rumour that it was to do with shirt sponsorship.